-In an ideal world, our clients would be paid on time and in full without any fuss.
+In an ideal world, debtors will pay our clients on time and in full without any fuss.
 However, as many of our clients have found out the hard way, this just isn’t always the case.
-Too often do we have a client who finds themselves in a precarious situation because they didn’t have a set of terms and conditions in their contracts that protected them in the event of default.
+Too often do we have clients who find themselves in precarious situations because they didn’t have a set of terms and conditions in their contracts that protected them in the event of default.

 Any contract you use should have some core terms and conditions that, if drafted properly, serve to protect your business should the worst eventuate.

 Here’s our pick of 5 core T’s & C’s every contract should have

 A director’s personal guarantee means that the director(s) agrees to be personally liable for any amounts the company owes you.
 Should the company default on payment, the creditor can bring an action against the company and the director.
 This not only opens up another potential pool of assets from which you can make a recovery, but also gives you the option to pursue the director personally if the company goes into liquidation.

 A clause requiring payment of any debt collection or legal costs arising out of the recovery of outstanding amounts is a staple of any good contract.
 It provides a contractual and legally enforceable basis for requiring a debtor to pay not only the principle debt, but also the costs of having to collect that debt.

 3. Late fees and interest on outstanding amounts